 SF Sonic: So you have worked with Bernie Worrell quite a bit?

 LASWELL:Oh yeah.
 I met Bernie while working on a record with Nona Hendrix.
 David Byrne met Bernie around the same time and I stayed in touch with him.
 Bernie is an intuitive musician.
 He’s spaced out.
 He doesn’t really know where he is most of the time, but when he sits down to play, it’s a whole different thing.
 He’s been like that since I’ve known him.

-LASWELL: Flashlight is that Moog bass thing.
-Take that out, it’s not Flashlight.
+LASWELL: “Flashlight” is that moog bass thing.
+Take that out, it’s not “Flashlight.”
 I played with Bernie a year ago in Italy with DJ Krush.
-To me, Krush is similar to Karlheinz Stockhausen.
+To me Krush is similiar to Karlheinz Stockhausen.
 More of a composer than a DJ.
 We had no drummer on that gig.
 Krush was the band and we were the musicians.

 SF Sonic: I remember at the time of the Jagger solo record Mick and Michael Jackson were both on CBS/Columbia.